Azure-Samples/aistudio-python-langchain-sample/docs/use-github-codes.md

 ai init
 ```

-- This will will ask you to select or create resources, choose  **AI Project resource** and follow the prompts to create an Azure OpenAI resource, model deployments, and Azure AI  search resource
+- This will will ask you to select or create resources, choose  **New AI Project**.

 ![](/img/ai-init.png)

+- Select your subscription from the pop-up window, then follow the prompts to create an Azure OpenAI resource, model deployments, and Azure AI  search resource

-- This will generate a config.json file in the root of the repo, the SDK will use this to authenticate and connect to Azure AI services.
+- This will generate a config.json file in the root of the repo, the SDK will use this when authenticating to Azure AI services.

 Note: You can open your project in [AI Studio](https://aka.ms/AzureAIStudio) to view your projects configuration and components (generated indexes, evaluation runs, and endpoints)